 Structured Destination Intelligence for the Greater Caribbean

-TheTripThread is building the most structured destination-fit intelligence system for the Greater Caribbean — 50+ destinations and 100–150 comparison pairs, each record built on 86 scored, classified, and editorially verified fields, with comparison logic, exclusion reasoning, emotional-fit architecture, and full JSON-LD schema markup on every published page.
+TheTripThread is a system that produces destination-fit intelligence — and the Greater Caribbean is the first region it has produced.
+50+ destination records, each built on 86 scored, classified, and editorially verified fields, with head-to-head comparison logic, exclusion reasoning, emotional-fit architecture, and full JSON-LD schema markup on every published page.

-If your product needs to answer "where should this traveler go?" reliably, consistently, and at scale, this is the Caribbean Destination Database layer built to power that answer.
+If your product needs to answer "where should this traveler go?" — reliably, consistently, and at scale — this is the data layer built to power that answer, and the methodology built to extend it to the next region.

-TheTripThread pages are already in active AI retrieval — cited by Bing AI on a daily basis, with citation velocity accelerating throughout 2026.
-Bing is currently the only AI platform that publishes citation data to site owners; retrieval on Perplexity, ChatGPT, Gemini, and other surfaces is present but not separately reported.
-Full citation documentation is available on request.
+Bing is currently the only AI platform that reports citation data to site owners.
+Retrieval on Perplexity, ChatGPT, Gemini, and other surfaces is present but not separately reported.
+Full citation documentation is available to serious inquiries under NDA.

 Why Not Just Use AI and the Web?